 Michael P. Foradas has been a litigation partner in Kirkland's Chicago office since 1987 and is a member of the firm's Management Committee.
 He is a Fellow of the American College of Trial Lawyers.
 He has broad trial and appellate experience in all aspects of major case litigation, including commercial, insurance coverage, mass tort and product liability and shareholder litigation in federal and state courts around the country.
-Chambers and Partners named Michael a "Star Individual" in its 2010-2013 editions of Chambers USA in the area of insurance coverage litigation, with the 2013 edition praising him as "a fantastic lawyer who gives good business advice."
+Chambers and Partners named Michael a "Star Individual" in its 2010-2016 editions of Chambers USA in the area of insurance coverage litigation, with the 2014 edition recognizing him as "outstanding" and being cited by one peer as being "a preeminent practitioner," whilst one client states "his strength is in analysis, communicating that analysis both orally and in writing succinctly, giving clients practical advice and developing effective case strategy."
 Prior issues of the Guide have observed that clients applaud Michael for his "fantastic tactical ability" and called him "an outstanding trial lawyer who inspires great confidence."
+One client comments: "He's probably the best stand-up trial lawyer I've ever seen.
+He's very well prepared and he presents fantastically in front of a jury."
 Michael was also named the Best Lawyers' 2013 Chicago Insurance Law "Lawyer of the Year."

 Mass Tort and Products Liability: